angelalonso/linux_simracing/GTR2/GTR2_Story_Mode/README.md

     - 2002 -> DTM Extended
     - 2003 -> FIA GT
     - 2004 -> FIA GT
+# To Be Done
+- Write whole story
+- Add alternatives: some to go directly into more difficult cars, some are dead-ends
+- Write Credits, in order of appearance
+- Add links to Credits on each step of the book

 # Episode 1

 The year is 1999.